Slave breeding in the United States: Personhood to thinghood

 Some experts suggest that there may have been several factors that coalesced to make the forced reproduction of enslaved people a common practice by the end of the 18th century, chief among them the enactment of laws and practices that transformed the view of enslaved people from "personhood" into "thinghood".
 In this way, enslaved people could be bought and sold as chattel without presenting a challenge to the religious beliefs and social mores of the society at large.
 All rights were to the enslaving owner, with the enslaved individual having no rights of self-determination either to their own person, spouse, or children.

 Slaveholders began to assert that slavery was grounded in the Bible.
 This view was inspired in part by an interpretation of the Genesis passage "And he said, Cursed be Canaan; a servant of servants shall he be unto his brethren."
 (Genesis 9); Ham, son of Noah and father of Canaan, was deemed the antediluvian progenitor of the African people.
 Some white people used the Bible to justify the economic use of slave labor.
 The subjugation of the enslaved person was taken as a natural right of the white enslavers.
-The second-class position of the enslaved person was not limited to the relationship with the enslaver but was to be in relation to all white people.
-Enslaved people were considered subject to white persons.